Transphobia in the United States: Link to conspiracy theories

 Some transphobic conspiracy theories share antisemitic themes.
 White nationalists believe that Jews and transgender people are jointly plotting to commit a "white genocide."
 Both groups are portrayed as "elites" which are "controlling society" and need to be removed from it by any means necessary.
 The Occidental Observer wrote that the transgender rights movement was a "form of Jewish warfare."

 It is also possible to see how tactics that were historically used to spread antisemitism and hatred of Jews can also be applied to other groups, including transgender people.
 Using rhetoric designed to both dehumanize and cause fear for a small population allows right wing politicians to use transgender people as a scapegoat for larger societal problems.

 In Canada and the United States in the early 2020s, several conservative and far-right media outlets and personalities promulgated the litter boxes in schools hoax, stating that some schools were providing litter boxes in bathrooms to students who identified as cats or furries, in response to several school districts enacting accommodations for transgender students.
 Many news outlets and academic researchers have debunked the litter box claims as false.

 There has also been a recent attempt "to shift the blame to the trans community itself for the violence" enacted against them and others.
 Anti-transgender activists have also tried to claim that transgender people are becoming more violent because 10 mass shooters out of 4,400 in the last decade in the US have identified as transgender.
 After it was made public that shooter who caused the Annunciation Catholic Church shooting may have identified as transgender at some point in their life, many people on social promoted the idea that transgender people are violent.
 On Twitter, "Within hours, the platform was flooded with wild claims about the shooter" and anti-transgender rhetoric.
-Members of the Trump Administration, like Marjorie Taylor Greene and Kristi Noem also pushed the unfounded theory that transgender people are mentally ill and therefore, violent, in the aftermath of the shooting.
+U.S. Representative Marjorie Taylor Greene and Homeland Security Secretary Kristi Noem also pushed the unfounded theory that transgender people are mentally ill and therefore, violent, in the aftermath of the shooting.

 Misinformation about transgender people has been deliberately spread by various people in order to create a "Misinformation-Legislation Pipeline."
 Opinion pieces, and poorly researched and biased information are often used as the basis for targeted legislation banning gender-affirming care to transgender people.
 This type of false information is used by politicians to ban this type of care for transgender people, despite the lack of medical science backing the claim.
 Politicians are using any "currently available evidence" they can find to back their claims, despite lack of medical research behind the claims.
 Media and news outlets that are not careful about vetting medical evidence can help spread medical misinformation to the public.

 Anti-transgender activists, such as Moms for Liberty, believe that schools and public institutions are actively indoctrinating minors to think they are transgender.
 Many of these activists use "parents' rights" as a way to prevent gender affirming care for their own children and others' children.